 In Art and Design, assessment evidence is based on teacher observations and reviews of completed work.
+Class Teachers record their assessments on the class Excel document on SharePoint.

 Role of the Subject Leader

 The role of the Art subject leader is to: